marmelo/tech-companies-in-portugal/CONTRIBUTING.md

 Some additional things to keep in mind:
 * The company must allow working in/from Portugal;
-  * Fully remove companies might also fit here if either is true:
+  * Fully remote companies might also fit here if either is true:
-    * Career page explicitly mentions that it hires remote people from PT / EU;
+    * Careers page explicitly mentions that the company hires remote people from PT or EU;
-    * There are PT engineers already working remotely for said company;
+    * There are PT engineers already working remotely for said company.
 * Listed offices must have development/tech jobs positions (e.g. a location with only HR functions should not be listed);
 * Both links must be valid/working;
 * Both links should be HTTPS, if available;